Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 The returned response is an object encapsulating multiple iterables, each representing results of individual analyses.

-Note: Multiple analysis is currently available only in the v3.1-preview API version.
+Note: Multiple analysis is available only in the v3.1 API version.

 ## Optional Configuration

 Optional keyword arguments can be passed in at the client and per-operation level.
 The azure-core [reference documentation][azure_core_ref_docs] describes available configurations for retries, logging, transport protocols, and more.

-## Known Issues

-- `begin_analyze_healthcare_entities` is currently in gated preview and can not be used with AAD credentials.
-For more information, see [the Text Analytics for Health documentation](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner#request-access-to-the-public-preview).
-- At time of this SDK release, the service is not respecting the value passed through `model_version` to `begin_analyze_healthcare_entities`, it only uses the latest model.

 ## Troubleshooting